 - 1. Push the (P) button for more than 3 seconds. - 2.
-The upper display will show PR55 while the lower display shows G. - 3.
+The display alternately shows PB55 and B. - 3.
 By ♠ and ♥ buttons set a password equal to 81. - 4.
 Push (P) button.

-The instrument shows the acronym of the first configuration parameter group 3 m^{P} .
+The instrument shows the acronym of the first configuration parameter group 3 mP.

 - 5. By 1 button select the group of the first parameter of your list. - 6.
 With the (P) button select the first parameter of your list - 7.
-The upper display will show the acronym of the parameter while the lower display shows its current promotion level.
+The instrument shows alternately the acronym of the parameter and his current promotion level.
 The promotion level is defined by a letter followed by a number.
 The letter can be: - ""

 The parameter is NOT promoted and is present only in configuration.
 In this case the number is forced to zero. - "A" Indicates that the parameter has been promoted to the limited access level.
-The number shows its position in the limited access list. - "a" Indicates that the parameter has been promoted to the Operator level.
+The number shows its position in the limited access list. - "" Indicates that the parameter has been promoted to the Operator level.
 The number shows its position in the limited access list. - 8.
 By (a) and (b) buttons assign to this parameter the desired position.